Code-Institute-Submissions/portfolio-6/readme.md

 As I wanted this project to have no (or very little) dependencies, I've been reluctant to use the Autoprefixer tool to implement CSS Grid for IE on this portfolio.

-Instead, I opted to stacked them one on top of another, adding margin to each ```.project-tile``` element for a visually appealing fallback option.
+Instead, I opted to stacked them one on top of another, adding margin to each ```.project-tile``` element for a visually appealing fall-back option.

 ```css
 @media all and (-ms-high-contrast: none), (-ms-high-contrast: active) {